Campbeltown and Machrihanish Light Railway: Passenger stock

-R.Y.
-Pickering & Co. of Wishaw supplied four passenger bogie carriages for the line in 1906.
+R. Y. Pickering and Co. of Wishaw supplied four passenger bogie carriages for the line in 1906.
 Each carriage had a central saloon with wooden tramway style seating for 64 passengers and open end platforms.
 Two further carriages were supplied by Pickering in 1907, the second of which had a central luggage compartment.

 The carriages survived the closure of the line and in 1934 were moved to Trench Point on the other side of Campbeltown Loch where they were used as holiday homes.
 During the Second World War, they were used by the Admiralty.
 After the war they were left to deteriorate until the remaining underframes were finally scrapped in 1958.